soobing91/P1_World_Happiness_Report/README.md

 # The Pursuit of Happiness Factors
-Team Happy - Paul Dean, Soo Bin Hwang, Mark Gatongay, Seunghwa Jun
+Team Happy - Paul Dean, Soo Bin Hwang, Mark Gatongay and Seunghwa Jun

 ## Overview
 Since 2012, Gallup publishes [World Happiness Report](https://worldhappiness.report/ed/2019/) every year in which it ranks countries by how happy people around the world perceive themselves to be.
 By using the findings from this report, a correlation analysis on the level of happiness among participating countries was conducted to identify the following: